tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

   In our example card, this is ``Z(1) = Y + W(1)``

-* Positions 73 - 80 are ignored by the compiler, but would typically be used as a sequence number.
+* Positions 73 - 80 are ignored by the compiler, but would typically be used as a sequence indicator.
 This is useful for indicating the order of the cards (we actually had this as an exercise at University - we were given a deck of FORTRAN punched cards, without sequence numbers, and told that "they had been dropped" and we were to put them back into order.)

-  In our example card, this is ``7961039``.
-Presumably this is not *just* a card count, as that would be a very long program.
+  In our example card, this is ``PROJ039`` (or so the text at the top suggests).

 On a punched card, columns 1 - 6 could be left unpunched if there was no statement number or continuation character, but when typing FORTRAN code into